liblava/liblava/doc/Guide.md

 quad
 ```

-The function is called like this:
+The function is called in this way:

 ```c++
 mesh::ptr cube;